-In the first half of 2018, we continued to emphasize our key priorities - balance sheet strength, profitability and growth - achieved within a framework of safety and soundness.
+In the first nine months of 2018, we continued to emphasize our key priorities - balance sheet strength, profitability and growth - achieved within a framework of safety and soundness.
 Our capital position remains strong and we continue to focus on a sound credit foundation.
-We believe our emphasis on commercial banking and wealth management, supplemented by our remittance processing activities, will drive growth in the remainder of 2018 and beyond.
+We believe our emphasis on commercial banking and wealth management, supplemented by our remittance processing activities, will continue to produce growth and profitability as we move into the final quarter of 2018 and into 2019.